esa/NIDN/docs/tutorial.rst

 Parameters to configure
 ======================

-The following is the parameters in the default_config.toml file, with a short explanation with datatype and teh function of the variable
+The following are the parameters in the default_config.toml file, with a short explanation with datatype and the function of the variable

 Neural Network parameters
 -------------------------